 The sapphire or ‘blue hour’ is a phase that occurs during the twilight of dusk or dawn.
 The sun’s orb is partially but significantly immersed in the underworld, below the horizon.
 The sky then takes on a deeper shade of blue than in daytime—as blue as a sapphire.

-We here examine and dispose of some of the most commonplace beliefs to be found within the cults of Thelema today, as well as in the wider streams of psychology, the occult, the pretended spirituality of the New Age movement and associated therapeutic and other industries.
-The sapphire stone has universal applications.
-One of these is the dispelling of the myth of causal determinism.
-Causal determinism is the root of the error in the age-old rationalist influence on Eastern and Western philosophy, both scientific and spiritual.
+We are nearing the end of the Kali Yuga but the way of knowledge is exacting.
+We here examine and dispose of some of the most commonplace delusions to be found within the cults of Thelema today, as well as in the wider streams of psychology, the occult, the pretended spirituality of the New Age movement and associated therapeutic and other industries.

 The Wisdom Sapphire